kyleburton/grake/README.md

-# Overview
+# Grake

+A [rake](http://rake.rubyforge.org/)-like build tool implemented in [Go](http://golang.org/) with concurrent execution of task dependencies.

 Inspried by, and draws heavily from: [makengo](https://github.com/remogatto/makengo).
 Which (at the time of this writing) does not seem to be comptabile with Go 1.1.

-# Grake

-A [rake](http://rake.rubyforge.org/)-like build tool implemented in [Go](http://golang.org/) with concurrent execution of task dependencies.

 # Usage

 You must have [go](http://golang.org/) installed and the `go` command must be available on your $PATH.

+Clone the repository:

     git clone https://github.com/kyleburton/grake.git

-    cd grake
+Add the project's `bin` directory to your path:

     export PATH="$PATH:$HOME/grake/bin"

 Create a `Grakefile`: